LoyolaChicagoCS/gradhandbook/source/regulations.rst

 they encounter in the academic process through informal discussion.
-If you are unable to resolve a problem with a member of the staff or faculty, or if you wish to lodge a formal complaint, you should first meet to discuss the matter with the Director of Graduate Programs.
+If you are unable to resolve a problem with a member of the staff or faculty, or if you wish to lodge a formal complaint, you should first meet to discuss the matter with the GPD.
 If the problem cannot be satisfactorily resolved by the GPD, it will be taken up by the Department Chair.
 Violations of the University’s ethical standards not resolvable within the Department may call for the use of the Graduate School’s grievance procedure.